 Mobile Friendly Blogs and Websites in 15 Minutes

 Yes, that’s right, 10% and your audience loss may be higher.
-If you haven’t mobilized your blog, your business or personal blog is invisible to billions of people on Earth.
+If you haven’t mobilized your blog, it’s invisible to billions of people on Earth.
 Add iPads and other mobile devices and your potential audience melts in cyberspace.

 No, I’m not talking about China, the United Arab Emirates or North Korea blocking unwelcome websites or blogs.
 Your blog is invisible to most folks on the Planet because it’s not mobile-friendly.
 Most bloggers, in fact, are losing millions of potential readers because their sites are not optimized for the mobile Web.